What Type of Class Suits You?

 N. Florida (no travel fee): April 2019 – early Jan 2020; April-Dec 2020 also available for US and Caribbean classes

 Hawaii (no travel fee): Feb 2020, Feb 2021

 To see Mer’s scheduled classes on the GUE website: click here and scroll down.

 UPDATE COMING SOON!
-See calendar view <— this one is most up-to-date available!
-The calendar at GUE.com is also out of date, will be fixed soon.
+See calendar view <— The calendar view is most up-to-date available!

 - Before scheduling a class, we will discuss your goals and local logistics to determine ideal course length (number of days).

 - During class we’ll go over our anticipated schedule one day at a time.

 - You’ll receive emails outlining first day location, time, and stuff to bring.